saeedalam/jump-to-go/chapters/Chapter-1-introduction-to-go.md

 fmt.Println("The year is", time.Now().Year())
 ```

-Run your updated program and see the output! 🎉
+Run your updated program in the **Go Playground** or your local setup with VSCode and see the output! 🎉

 ---

-## **1.7 Next Steps**
+## **1.5 Next Steps**

-Congratulations!
-You’ve taken your first step into the world of Go.
-In the next chapter, we’ll dive deeper into variables, constants, and data types.
-Let’s keep the momentum going!
+Congratulations on running your first Go program!
+You’ve taken the first step in mastering Go.
+In the next chapter, we’ll dive into variables, constants, and data types to expand your toolkit.

----

-**Happy Coding!** 💻✨